Simulation-Assisted Optimization for Large-Scale Evacuation Planning with Congestion-Dependent Delays: Heuristic Optimization

-In \algo{}, we first calculate an initial feasible solution in two steps: ($i$) calculating an initial convergent route set, and ($ii$) calculating the schedule that minimizes the target objective using the initial routeset.
-To calculate the initial route set we take the shortest path from each source to its nearest safe node by road.
-To calculate the schedule, we use the just calculated route set to fix the binary variables $x_e$ in model (\ref{obj:mip_objective}-\ref{constr:edge_assignment_binary}).
+Within \algo{}, we first calculate an initial feasible solution in two steps: ($i$) calculating an initial convergent route set, and ($ii$) calculating the schedule that minimizes the target objective using the initial route set.
+For $(i)$, we take a shortest path from each source to its nearest safe node by road.
+This is done using Algorithm 3 (in the supplementary materials~\cite{arXiv:2209.01535}) to make sure the route set is convergent.
+For $(ii)$, we use the just calculated route set to fix the binary variables $x_e$ in model (\ref{obj:mip_objective}-\ref{constr:edge_assignment_binary}).
 This gives us a linear program that can be solved optimally to get the schedule.

-Next, we start searching for better solutions in the neighborhood of the solution at hand (Algorithm \ref{alg:iterative_mip_heuristic}).
+Next, we search for better solutions in the neighborhood of the solution at hand (Algorithm \ref{alg:iterative_mip_heuristic}).
 Here, we run $n$ iterations.
-In each iteration, we select $q=(100-p)\%$ of source locations uniformly at random and keep their routes fixed.
+In each iteration, we select $q=(100-p)\%$ of sources uniformly at random and keep their routes fixed.
 This reduces the size of the MIP as we have fixed values for a subset of the variables.
-We then optimize this `reduced' MIP model using the Gurobi ~\cite{gurobi} MIP solver.
+We then optimize the `reduced' MIP model using a MIP solver~\cite{gurobi}.
 Essentially, we are searching for a better solution in the neighborhood where the selected $q\%$ routes are already decided.
 Any solution found in the process will also be a feasible solution for the original problem.
 If we find a better solution with an evacuation completion time $T^{\prime}$ that is less than the current time horizon ($T$), then we also update the model by setting the time horizon to $T^{\prime}$.
-When resetting the time horizon, we ($i$) remove edges in the time expanded graph whose start or end node have a time stamp greater than $T^{\prime}$, and ($ii$) we prune the TEG by removing nodes that are unreachable from the evacuation nodes, and nodes from which none of the safe nodes can be reached within time $T^{\prime}$.
-This pruning process reduces the number of variables in the MIP model and simplifies the constraints.
+When resetting the time horizon, we prune the TEG and the MIP model (lines \ref{algline:prune_start}--\ref{algline:prune_end}).
+This reduces the number of variables in the MIP model and simplifies the constraints.
 At the end of each iteration, we increase the value of $p$ by $p_{inc}$ amount.
 Note that, when $p=100$, we will be solving the original optimization problem.
-In our experiments, we set the initial value of $p$ to 75 and used $p_{inc} = 0.5$.
+In our experiments, we start with $p=75$ and set $p_{inc} = 0.5$.